The City of Mesa uses a recruitment system (NEOGOV) that is widely used in the public

 on the day of the scheduled testing for preference points.

-points shall be added to the grade earned by the qualified applicant, but only
+points/codes shall be added to the final score or rating earned by the qualified applicant, but only

-if such individual earns a passing grade without preference.
+if the applicant earns a passing score or rating without preference.

 - Approval of employment by the appropriate